Adenovirus early region 1A: Translation

 The adenovirus early region 1A gene is translated to produce E1A proteins by using the host cell’s molecular machinery.
 Early proteins are produced after the virus enters the host cell, but before replication.
 This is in contrast to late proteins which are produced from late phase genes.
 Early proteins typically encode non-structural proteins that are necessary for replication, whereas late structural proteins typically function to initiate gene expression.
 The E1A gene refers to the gene that encodes E1A proteins specifically involved in adenovirus replication.

 In the adenovirus, the final translation products, or E1A proteins, are proline-rich and have been found to localize in the nucleus.
 These protein products play a role in regulating the gene itself and in growth activities of the virus.

 The mRNA transcripts, 13S, 12S, 11S, 10S and 9S, each code for the following respective protein residues: 289 residue (R), 243R, 217R, 171R and 55R.
 These products are involved in the regulation of viral genes as well as the genes in the infected cell.

 Adenovirus protein regulation of viral genes has been studied in adenovirus type-5, or Ad5.
 Ad5 refers to a specific group of human adenoviruses.
 In Ad5-infected cells, E1A translation was hypothesized to involve the Ad5 L4 100-kDa protein.
 It was concluded that this protein is involved in translation initiation for subsequent late phase proteins.

-With regards to cellular translation of the host cell, it has been concluded that adenovirus selectively inhibits cellular translation via displacement of MAP kinase-interacting serine/threonine-protein kinase 1 (Mnk1), an eukaryotic translation initiation factor.
+With regards to cellular translation of the host cell, it has been concluded that adenovirus selectively inhibits cellular translation via displacement of MAP kinase-interacting serine/threonine-protein kinase 1 (Mnk1), a eukaryotic translation initiation factor.
 Adenovirus likely displaces Mnk1 from eIF4G and inhibits eIF4E phosphorylation, both of which are important components of the eIF4a translation initiation complex in cells.
 While adenovirus likely blocks cellular translation in this way, it does not affect the translation of its own viral mRNAs.